davidkhala/linux-utils/shell/bash.md

 # Bourne Again Shell (bash)
+> Bash is a vital tool for managing Linux machines

+# syntax
 - `bash -s`
   - If this option is present, or if no arguments remain after option processing, then commands are read from the standard input.
 This option allows the positional parameters to be set when invoking an interactive shell or when reading input through a pipe.